rubocop/rspec-style-guide/README.md

     end

     # good
-    it "publishes the article" do
+    it 'publishes the article' do
       -> { article.publish }.should change(Article, :count).by(1)
     end
     ```

-* Be careful not to focus on being "DRY" by moving repeated expectations into a
+* Be careful not to focus on being 'DRY' by moving repeated expectations into a
   shared environment too early, as this can lead to brittle tests that rely too
   much on one other.